-The Department of Education can support ECECs to provide support to classroom teachers through sharing best practice, providing multi-professional expert advice, and allocate relevant resources such as co-teachers and teaching assistants.
-The Australian Government can foster inclusive pedagogies through policies on flexible curricula and investment in educator/teacher education.
+ECEC services ought to have their capacity built so as to provide support to educators through sharing best practice, providing multi-professional expert advice, and allocate relevant resources such as co-teachers and teaching assistants.
+We refer the discussion on the Inclusive Schools Community of Practice above.
+The Productivity Commission can foster inclusive pedagogies through policies on flexible curricula and investment in educator education.